 Pandaw started life as the Irrawaddy Flotilla Company, in 1865.
 It operated along Burma’s most famous river and, by 1920, had a fleet of 650 ships; some of which were licenced to carry up to 4,000 passengers.
 After the Japanese invasion brought the operation to a standstill in 1942, it wasn’t until 1995 that things started up again.
 Paul and Roser Strachan began to charter local boats until Pandaw, as it exists today, was created three years later.

 The company is named after a ship that Paul Strachan discovered in 1998.
 He arranged for it to be restored and this was the beginning of great things.
-Since then, Pandaw have expanded to many other countries within Asia, whilst also sailing the first vessels across Cambodia’s inland sea – the Tonle Sap.
-As of 2015, they have 12 uniquely crafted ships that are made from teak and finished with shining brass detail.
+Since then, Pandaw has expanded to many other countries within Asia, whilst also sailing the first vessels across Cambodia’s inland sea – the Tonle Sap.

 All of the staterooms across all of the Pandaw ships are the same, helping to create a universal feeling that you intrinsically associate with the operator every time you step on board.
 Your cabin will be an escape from 21st century life, and so they are no TVs, phones, internet connections, or even minibars.
 This also stops the ship feeling like a floating business hotel and creates more of authentic environment.

 The exposed teak of your stateroom offers a warm and welcoming space and one in which you can truly unwind.
 Fresh flowers on your arrival, free mineral water, and complimentary kimonos and slippers also add to the tranquil holiday experience.